There are many misconceptions and myths about Turnitin Feedback Studio--here is a list of common myths, busted:

 - MYTH: Essay mills aren’t plagiarism--therefore, Turnitin Feedback Studio won’t catch essays written by a third party.

 REALITY: Using a third party to write your essays--whether an essay mill, a friend, or another source--is called contract cheating.
 And while essay mills aren’t technically engaging in plagiarism (though they are known to plagiarize their own essays), it is a form of cheating.
-Also: Turnitin offers a product called Authorship Investigate focused on helping institutions address contract cheating.
+Also: Turnitin offers a product called Authorship focused on helping institutions address contract cheating.

 MYTH: You can bypass Turnitin Feedback Studio’s plagiarism check--aka “cheat Turnitin”--by substituting letters with look-alikes from another language.